calebq2010/facebook-posts-qa/README.md

 ## How To Run The Tests

+- Confirm that your server is running locally for the app first!!!!! `npm start` if not.
+This is temporary until I have this hosted!

 - From the root of the facebook app if you run `npx nightwatch`

 - It should spin up chrome and run through the tests in total of 8 assertions